brianmedel/BLVRB-redox-inhibitor-MDs/README.md

 📂 **MD_trajectories/**

 Here we provide all the necessary files to run the MD simulations of the complex BLVRB-BCT2029 with gromacs.
-Due to file size limitations, you need download the trajectory files from [this link](https://drive.google.com/drive/folders/1eNCcIDLMw3iqg9ZUN0PxZQMFvLy7tn-c?usp=drive_link).
+Due to file size limitations, the trajectory files are available [here](https://drive.google.com/drive/folders/1eNCcIDLMw3iqg9ZUN0PxZQMFvLy7tn-c?usp=drive_link).

 📂 **CharmmGuiOutput/**
 &nbsp;&nbsp;&nbsp;&nbsp;📁 **gromacs/** - Input files for GROMACS MD simulations